ABOUT THE NATIVE LAND INFORMATION SYSTEM

 Overview of the Native Land Information System (NLIS)

-The Native Land Information System (NLIS) was developed by the Native Lands Advocacy Project (NLAP); a project of Village Earth, a 501(c)(3) nonprofit organization based in Fort Collins, Colorado, with funding from the Indian Land Tenure Foundation.
+The Native Land Information System (NLIS) was developed by the Native Lands Advocacy Project (NLAP), a project of Village Earth, a 501(c)(3) nonprofit organization based in Fort Collins, Colorado, with funding from the Indian Land Tenure Foundation.
 The NLIS serves as a repository of learning resources, information, and data to help defend and protect Native lands for the benefit of Native peoples.
 The NLIS also aims to challenge the status quo of historical data colonialism in the United States.

 This quote by Fanon adequately summarizes the strategy of the Native Lands Advocacy Project.
 For the Indigenous peoples of North America, these “compartments” refer to the reservation, the district, the allotment, the township, the section, and the tract.
 All of these compartments serve as wedges to divide Native peoples by superimposing a land tenure system that understands land purely as a commodity and detached from a cultural or spiritual connection.
-It is a land tenure system that places primacy on the Western construct of the individual and nuclear family, which over time grinds away at the bonds of extended families, bands, and tribes, and prevents the development of alternative land uses and views.
-In brief, it is a historically-constructed colonial system that continues to destroy Native rights to live on their land as they see fit.
+It is a land tenure system that places primacy on the Western construct of the individual and nuclear family, which, over time, grinds away at the bonds of extended families, bands, and tribes and prevents the development of alternative land uses and views.
+In brief, it is a historically constructed colonial system that continues to destroy Native rights to live on their land as they see fit.

 Another key term in Fanon’s quote is “system.”
 The “system” cannot be revealed by looking at each compartment individually.
-Rather, we must step back and examine how all the compartments connect over time to reveal the underlying system.
+Instead, we must step back and examine how all the compartments connect over time to reveal the underlying system.
 This leads us to an important goal of the NLIS: we present the data on Native lands in aggregate and within a historical context.
 By understanding the “system” and how it works in detail, we can develop more effective strategies to transform the system into a support structure that ultimately promotes the well-being and sovereignty of Native peoples.

 Click here to learn more about our position on data sovereignty!